ibm-cloud-docs/transit-gateway/helpful-tips.md

    * The virtual server interface profile must be v2.
    * The local gateway IP:
       *  Must comply with [RFC 1918](/docs/transit-gateway?topic=transit-gateway-helpful-tips#vpc-connection-consideration) (or there are no floating IPs or public gateways on the VPC).
-      * Must not be an IP address within the multicast range of `224.0.0.0` to `239.255.255.255` and cannot be in conflict with any existing networks that are connected to the transit gateway.
+      * Must not be an IP address within the multicast range of `224.0.0.0` to `239.255.255.255` and can't be in conflict with any existing networks that are connected to the transit gateway.
-      * Cannot be used as the `local-gateway-ip` for another GRE using the same underlay network.
+      * Can't be used as the `local-gateway-ip` for another GRE using the same underlay network.

 ### Unbound GRE tunnel considerations
 {: #unbound-gre-connection-considerations}

 * Classic routes are advertised through an unbound GRE tunnel.
 * Can communicate through other unbound GRE tunnels connected to the same transit gateway in the same availability zone.
-* Cannot communicate with other unbound GRE tunnels on the same transit gateway that doesn't have GRE enhanced route propagation enabled and they are in different availability zones.
-Unbound GRE tunnels in this scenario cannot be relied on for network isolation.

 If you require network isolation, consider using separate transit gateways.
 {: tip}